 This document introduces the Arm Mbed OS RTOS and thread safety mechanisms.

-One of the major improvements introduced in Mbed OS 5 is a new programming model based on a real time operating system (RTOS).
-Some earlier versions of Arm Mbed have had optional support for an RTOS.
-In version 5, RTOS support is a standard feature of the platform, so developers can take advantage of a more flexible programming model based on multiple threads.
+Real time operating system (RTOS) support is a standard feature of the platform, so developers can take advantage of a flexible programming model based on multiple threads.

 - Interrupt safe - safe for use from multiple threads and interrupts; operation is done atomically or in a critical section.
 The behavior is well defined when used from both interrupts and threads.

 - Thread safe - safe for use from multiple threads; operation is protected by an RTOS primitive and can be used from multiple threads, but will cause problems if used from an interrupt service routine.